-On March 27, 2020, Congress passed a major health and economic rescue package called the CARES Act in response to the COVID-19 pandemic, and the legislation included several of Senator Wyden's priorities.
-In particular, he fought for two key proposals to get money into the hands of those struggling with the economic impact of the pandemic: helping individual workers and families stay afloat, especially those who are losing their jobs, contracts and hours; and helping small businesses retain their workers and return to normal operations when the economy restarts.
-Descriptions of some of the funding made available by the CARES Act is below:
+On December 20, 2020, Congress passed a major end-of-year health and economic rescue package in response to the COVID-19 pandemic, and the legislation included several of Senator Wyden's priorities.
+In particular, he fought for two key proposals to get money into the hands of those struggling with the economic impact of the pandemic by extending supercharged unemployment benefits, and helping small businesses retain their workers and return to normal operations when the economy restarts.

-For a full summary and list of available resources under the CARES Act, click here.
+For a full summary and list of available resources under the end-of-year-COVID-19 relief bill, click here.

 Relief for workers, individuals and families:

-Under the CARES Act, workers who lose their jobs will now receive an additional $600 per week on average on top of their traditional unemployment benefits for four months.
-The combined total will fully replace many workers' lost wages.
+Under the end-of-year-COVID-19 relief bill, workers who lose their jobs will now receive an additional $300 per week on average on top of their traditional unemployment benefits for 11 weeks between December 26, 2020 and March 14, 2021.

-Self-employed workers, independent contractors, gig workers, freelancers, part-time workers and individuals who are losing work as a direct result of COVID-19 are eligible for expanded unemployment insurance.
+The Pandemic Unemployment Assistance (PUA) Program, which provides unemployment benefits for self-employed workers, independent contractors, gig workers, freelancers, part-time workers and individuals who are losing work as a direct result of COVID-19, will remain available until March 14, 2021.

 Please note: If you work in a state other than Oregon, you will need to apply for unemployment compensation through the state where you work.